Find a Job You Really Want In

 -

-What is the goal of the company in the short term and in the next five years?
+What are the company’s goals for the short term and next five years?

 -